rasoro/convert2flow/README.md

 ## Commands

-from-docx: generate a import_flow.json from a docx file
+`from-docx`: generate a import_flow.json from a docx file.

-from-txt: generate a import_flow.json from a txt file
+`from-txt`: generate a import_flow.json from a txt file.

-from-csv: generate a import_flow.json from a txt file
+`from-csv`: generate a import_flow.json from a csv file.

 ## License ##